charan-pinni/spam-detection-research/README.md

 #🧪 Methodology
-1. Implemented baseline model from research paper use data set enron 1 contains 5000 records of spam and ham .
-It is unbalanced data firstly we performed preprocessoing and tf-idf vectorization for feature extraction secondly we use xgboost for feature selection third we applied the hybrid-algo+lr finally we calculated the confusion matrix 2.Proposed improvements:
+1. Implemented baseline model from research paper
+   -use data set enron 1 contains 5000 records of spam and ham .
+It is unbalanced data -firstly we performed preprocessoing and tf-idf vectorization for feature extraction -secondly we use xgboost for feature selection -third we applied the hybrid-algo+lr
+   -finally we calculated the confusion matrix 2.Proposed improvements:
    -previous shows beter performance on english data but fails on multi-lingual data
    - we we improved a madel that shows beter performance on multilingual data